anton083/VectorizedKmers.jl/docs/src/kmer_count_matrix.md

  0
 ```

-### Counting k-mers in matrices
+### Counting K-mers in matrices

-Now that we understand how storing k-mer counts in matrices works, we can count k-mers of sequences using a method of `count_kmers!` that takes a `KmerVector` and a sequence as input.
+Now that we understand how storing K-mer counts in matrices works, we can count K-mers of sequences using a method of `count_kmers!` that takes a `KmerVector` and a sequence as input.

 Here, our `KmerColumns` instance, which we call `kc`, is configured to count the 1-mers of DNA.
 Let's count the 1-mers of the sequence `GATTACA` in the first column of `kc`: